 The bonds are subject to redemption at any time at the option of Israel, in accordance with the terms set forth in the prospectus supplement.
 The bonds are redeemable as a whole or in part.
 If the bonds are redeemed in part, selection of the bonds will be at Israel's discretion; however, the bonds will be redeemed in one or more groups, where each group of bonds will consist of all bonds of the same issue bearing the same issue date.
-If interest-bearing bonds are to be redeemed, then partial redemption can be made only on an interest payment date.
-In addition, no bonds of any issue can be redeemed at the option of Israel unless the bonds of such issue having a prior issue date are or have been called for redemption.
+If interest-bearing bonds are to be redeemed at the option of Israel unless the bonds of such issue having a prior issue date are or have been called for redemption.
 A notice of redemption will be mailed to all bond owners by the fiscal agent between thirty (30) and sixty (60) days prior to the redemption date.
 The notice will set forth:

-- the redemption date; - whether all bonds or a group of bonds are to be redeemed; - in the case of a redemption of a group of bonds, a description of the group of bonds that are to be redeemed; - the redemption price;

-- that on the redemption date no owner of bonds called for redemption is entitled to more than the redemption price, and that the redemption price is due and payable on the redemption date; and - the place where the bonds are to be redeemed.
+- the redemption date; - whether all bonds or a group of bonds are to be redeemed; - in the case of a redemption of a group of bonds, a description of the group of bonds that are to be redeemed; - the redemption price; - that on the redemption date no owner of bonds called for redemption is entitled to more than the redemption price, and that the redemption price is due and payable on the redemption date; and - the place where the bonds are to be redeemed.

-Whether the bonds are repurchased at the option of the bond owner or redeemed at the option of the State, Israel will repurchase interest-bearing bonds for a purchase price equal to the principal amount of the bond together with interim interest accrued and unpaid to the repurchase date.
-Israel will repurchase non-interest-bearing bonds for a purchase price equal to the price at which the bond is deemed issued pursuant to Section 1273 of the Internal Revenue Code, as adjusted as of the repurchase date pursuant to Section 1272 of the Internal Revenue Code, or in each case under any successor provision of similar import.
+Whether the bonds are repurchased at the option of the owner or redeemed at the option of Israel, Israel will repurchase or redeem, as the case may be, interest-bearing bonds for a purchase price equal to the principal amount of the bond together with interim interest accrued and unpaid to the repurchase or redemption date.
+Israel will repurchase or redeem, as the case may be, non-interest-bearing bonds for a purchase price equal to the price at which the bond is deemed issued pursuant to Section 1273 of the Internal Revenue Code, as adjusted as of the repurchase or redemption date pursuant to Section 1272 of the Internal Revenue Code, or in each case under any successor provision of similar import.

-If the redemption price is not paid on the surrender of any bond, then interest-bearing bonds will continue to accrue interest at the rate prescribed for such bonds, and non-interest-bearing bonds will continue to be payable at their maturity amount on their maturity date.
-Israel will not be required to issue or register the transfer or exchange of any bond during the period beginning with the fifteenth (15th) business day prior to the date of the mailing of a notice of redemption through the end of the date of the mailing.
+If the purchase or redemption price is not paid on the surrender of any bond, then interest-bearing bonds will continue to accrue interest at the rate prescribed for such bonds, and non-interest-bearing bonds will continue to be payable at their maturity amount on their maturity date.
+Israel will not be required to issue or register the transfer or exchange of any bond during the period beginning on the fifteenth (15th) business day prior to the date of the mailing of a notice of redemption through and including the date of such mailing.
 Israel will also not be required to register the transfer or exchange of any bond selected for redemption in whole or in part, except for the unredeemed portion of the bonds being redeemed in part.
 No general redemption has ever been made on a prior issue.
 No sinking fund is required to be established under the terms of the fiscal agency agreement or the bonds.